-Draw your design on paper (you can purchase special stencil paper from an art shop if you like but this is not essential) and cut it out with your craft knife so you have a stencil to work with.
-To get your screen ready to use, take your masking tape and place it around the edges, so the paint can’t seep over the sides of your stencil.
+Draw your design on paper (you can purchase special stencil paper from an art shop if you like but this is not essential) and cut it out with a craft knife so that you have a stencil to work with.
+To get your screen ready to use, take your masking tape and place it around the edges, so the ink can’t seep over the sides of your stencil.
 If you’re not sure you’ve done it properly, test it out on a piece of scrap paper by using a blob of ink and the squeegee or a paint brush to see how it turns out.

 3. Get ready to make a textile print

-The most important thing about getting ready to print is to ensure your t-shirt is on a flat surface and that your stencil is positioned exactly where you want the artwork to appear.
+The most important thing about getting ready to print is to ensure your T-shirt is on a flat surface and that your stencil is positioned exactly where you want the artwork to appear.
 Take your time to match up the edges with the sides of the shirt and align your pattern in the desired spot.

 When you’re ready, have your squeegee (with a nice, sharp corner) close by and put about a tablespoon of ink across the top of the screen in a straight line.
 Hold the screen down with one hand and put the squeegee above the ink.
 Pull your squeegee down the screen firmly at almost a vertical angle (nothing over 15% off vertical), which will take the ink with it over your stencil.
 Repeat once and put the squeegee to the side.